ctb/twill-legacy/docs/other.rst

 but the project seems to be defunct now.
 Like PBP, twill was based on mechanize_ in the past, unfortunately development of that project also stalled.
-The current version is based on requests_ and lxml_ instead.
+The current version is based on httpx_ and lxml_ instead.

 funkload_ is a nifty looking tool that does functional load testing.
 It is built on webunit_.